benzhenwen/meow/README.md

 ## Privacy
 Your messages are in no way stored (including overriding Disnake's default caching system).
 Unless opted in, meow will only ever view a message once to determine a few basic behaviours and count the number of meows.

 You can opt in by dm-ing ben208 on discord.
-If you opt in, your server's administrators (and any specified roles) will be given access to a new command: get_message_cache(is_ephemeral), that will display up to the latest 25 deleted messages on your server.
+If you opt in, server members with "moderate members" permissions will be given access to a new command: get_message_cache(is_ephemeral), that will display up to the latest 25 deleted messages on your server.

+## Moderator tools
-get_message_cache(is_ephemeral) is designed as a tool for moderators.
+commands accessable through the "moderate members" permissions get_message_cache(is_ephemeral) is designed as a tool for moderators. (if message logging opted in) set_meow_chance(value) 0-1 sets the chance meow meows back set_nya_chance(value) 0-1 sets the chance meow :3 back

 # Contribution
 You are welcome to clone and run this bot yourself, but please do not submit any merge requests.